1. Jainism was founded by__________.

 Explanation: Jain tradition holds Rishabhanatha (Adinath) as the first Tirthankara; Mahavira was the 24th and last.

-2. The 24th and last Tirthankara of Jainism was:
+2. The 24th and last Tirthankara of Jainism was__________.

 A) Parshvanatha